cwendorf/EASI/C-ITNSExamples/PenLaptop/PENLAPTOP-DATA-EXAMPLE.md

 ---

-## Between-Subjects Example with PenLaptop Data
+## Indendent Groups Example with PenLaptop Data

 ### Source the EASI Functions